fallanic/saiku-query-helper/README.md

 A simple node client for Saiku REST api.
 The aim of this package is to run parameterized MDX queries, while minimizing the boilerplate code.
-Parameters in your **.saiku file** should be have the following form :
+Parameters in your **.saiku file** should be formed like the following :

     ${MyParameter}